janelu9/flash-finetuning/README.md

 ## Data Conversion

-Convert the raw data to token ids stored in parquet format.
+Convert the raw data to token ids stored in parquet file.

 ```shell
 python convert_raws_to_ids.py -i news-commentary-v13-zh-en.txt
 ```

 Do a repartition(optional but recommended).
 The fewer partitions, the better shuffle, but the larger memory requirement during training.
-Setting `num_partition` according to the memory of each worker and the persistence of your cluster.
+1B token ids in parquet take up to 2G of hard drive at most but require approximately 35G of memory.
+Setting `num_partition` according to the memory of each worker.

 ```shell
 parquet_data_dir=news-commentary-v13-zh-en_open_llama_13b
 num_partition=3
 ./repartition.sh $parquet_data_dir $num_partition
 ```

 ## Model Training